wqking/eventpp/doc/policies.md

 eventpp::EventDispatcher<int, void(int, const std::string &)> dispatcher;
 ```
 The event type is `int`.
 The listener's first parameter is also `int`.
-Depending how the event is dispatched, the listener's first argument can be either the event type, or an extra argument.
+Depending on how the event is dispatched, the listener's first argument can be either the event type, or an extra argument.

 ```c++
 dispatcher.dispatch(3, "hello");